CareerExplorer’s step-by-step guide on how to become an audiologist.

 In the United States, all audiologists must be licensed to practise independently.
 Specific requirements are determined by each state’s licensing board for audiologists.
 Most jurisdictions stipulate that candidates must:

-Complete three hundred to three hundred seventy-five hours of supervised clinical experience
+- Complete 300 to 375 hours of supervised clinical experience

 Audiologists work as clinicians, researchers, educators, and administrators.
 Their preference generally determines the setting in which they work.